 Further details relating to assessment

 Post session activities submitted through Moodle will facilitate ongoing formative assessment opportunities via lecturer or peer feedback, these may include responses to case studies, quizzes, forum posts or blogs and self-assessment.
-One draft opportunity will be provided for each assessment with feedback provided at least one week prior to summative submission.
+The opportunity for formative feedback will be provided by the module leader.

 The assessments will allow you to demonstrate knowledge and understanding of concepts and theories relevant to public health approaches and interventions for supporting people with long-term conditions.